 What to do:

 Put the beef roast in the slow cooker, and add water to cover it.
-Scatter the chopped onion over the water’s surface, and put the Butcher’s Prime Brisket Injection on top of it all.
+Scatter the chopped onion over the water’s surface, and put the brisket seasoning on top of it all.

 Put the lid on the crockpot and set it on “low.”
 Set your timer for 10 hours.
 Go to bed.
 Or go to work.

-As the meat heats and thaws, the flavor of the onion and the Butchers Prime will soak through the meat and permeate it with awesomesauce.
+As the meat heats and thaws, the flavor of the onion and the Craig’s Brisket Seasoning will soak through the meat and permeate it with awesomesauce.
 That was the theory.

 The actuality was that the theory was correct!

-Pot roast is always tender and delicious when made in a crockpot, but Butcher’s Prime Pot Roast was the best thing that’s hit our dinner table in a long time.
+Pot roast is always tender and delicious when made in a crockpot, but our brisket seasoning is the only thing that can make it better!
 So tender, we could cut it with a fork.
-So delicious, my family sounded like an orchestra tuning up while they gobbled it down.
+So delicious.

-Ordinarily, with a meat injection, you would, well, inject it into the meat.
-This time, I let the crockpot’s steamy slow heat soak gradually into the meat.
+Ordinarily, with seasoning like this, you would season the entire piece of meat first.
+This time, we let the crockpot’s steamy slow heat soak gradually into the meat.
 Either way, you’ll have perfection on a plate.

 It’s so easy and so much fun to experiment in your kitchen with Texas Pepper Jelly products.
 One of the best parts of that is that you can sample the products as you measure and use them.
 That’s because everything is easier and better and more fun if you have a slab of cream cheese covered with pepper jelly to dip crackers into while you work at other things.